kparc/kcc/README.md

 -----------------------

-No rocket science, it's all pretty basic.
+No rocket science, it is all pretty basic.
 So push on, greatness awaits.

 ### two types of types